-- Recommend treatment alternatives. - Tell you about health benefits and services. - Communicate with family or friends involved in your care. - Communicate with other University Health System organizations or associates for treatment, payment or health care operations.

-Business associates, however, must follow privacy rules.

-- Communicate with authorized doctors and other health care professionals treating you through the East Tennessee Health Information Network. - Send appointment reminders.1 - Include you on the inpatient list for callers or visitors if you are admitted.1 - Let your clergy know if you have been admitted.1 - Contact you for University Health System fundraising.1
+- · Recommend treatment alternatives. - · Tell you about health benefits and services. - · Communicate with family or friends involved in your care. - Communicate with other UHS organizations or associates for treatment, payment or health care operations.
+Business associates, however, must follow privacy rules. - Communicate with authorized doctors and other healthcare professionals treating you through the East Tennessee Health Information Network. - Send appointment reminders.1 - Include you on the inpatient list for callers or visitors if you are admitted.1 - Let your clergy know if you have been admitted.1 - Contact you for UHS fundraising.1

-1 These sevices are optional.
-Tell the scheduler, admitting clerk or fundraiser if you do not wish to receive this service.
+Services followed by a (1) are optional.
+Tell the scheduler, admitting clerk, or fundraiser if you do not wish to receive this service.